Ansimorph/ganslandt.xyz/README.md

 # Ganslandt.xyz Static Website

-This is my personal website which builds on [Joao Julio's work](https://github.com/joaopjt/webpack-nunjucks-boilerplate).
+This is my personal website.

 The whole build is based on webpack and tries to optimize all assets heavily for optimal performance.